pingcap/tispark/docs/design/2022-07-20-insert-support.md

 Spark will check the [capabilities](https://github.com/apache/spark/blob/0494dc90af48ce7da0625485a4dc6917a244d580/sql/catalyst/src/main/java/org/apache/spark/sql/connector/catalog/TableCapability.java) of TiDBTable which signal to Spark how many features TiDBTable supports.

-If we don't add corresponding capability and insert data by SQL, Spark will throw an exception says TiDBTable don't support it.
+If we don't add corresponding capability and insert data by SQL, Spark will throw an exception that says TiDBTable doesn't support it.
 Since we will implement V2 interface using V1 code so `V1_BATCH_WRITE` is needed.

 ### Remove write options
 Different from writing using DataSource API, Spark SQL can't get required information with options like TiDB address and username.
-These options are used to create a JDBC client to connect with TiDB, but we only need it when updating statistics now.
+These options are used to create a JDBC client to connect with TiDB, but we only need them when updating statistics now.

 So we are going to remove the options check before writing and useless JDBC client code.
 If users want to enable statistics update when using Spark SQL, they can add information by `spark.conf.set()`.